The Best Alternative to Media Services

 Since your entire production’s payroll is run through one easy to use app, information from all parties is automatically shared so that you immediately know where your production stands.

 Both Wrapbook and Media Services Payroll are calibrated so you’re always up to date with every union regulation, keeping your production 100% compliant.

 When onboarding crew, all you need to do is flag your crew members’ respective guilds.
 And when you run payroll, the Wrapbook app will automatically use this information to calculate pension and health in their payroll preview.

 Wrapbook submits pension and health to:

-While you have to wait to get a quote from Media Services Payroll, it’s absolutely free to sign up for Wrapbook until you process a payment.
+While you have to wait to get a quote from Media Services Payroll, it’s absolutely free to demo Wrapbook until you process a payment.

 Set up your production, collect timesheets, onboard your team, and get everything just the way you like it.
 Wrapbook only charges a fraction of a percent when you’re finally ready to cut checks or pay out via direct deposit.